seanmars/excel2json/README.md

     - Use command to import file(list of file) and parse all of then;

 ## <a name="logs"></a>Change logs

+### 2016/09/06
+---
+FIXED

+- Now can use the recursively Object, Array in template file;

+OTHER

+- Add more test case;

 ### 2016/07/28
 ---